Xylella fastidiosa subsp. multiplex

 Confirm Your Diagnosis

-Plant disease experts in Georgia report that some growers have been removing trees that they thought had PPD.
-However, these problems were shown to be caused by weevils or root nematodes.
+Plant pathologist Phil Brannen at the University of Georgia College of Agricultural and Environmental Sciences reported in 2016 that some growers were removing trees that they thought had PPD.
+However, the stunted growth that they saw was shown to actually be caused by weevils or nematodes.

-The difference is that trees infested with weevils or nematodes will not be as green or have the short internodes.
+How can you tell the difference to avoid a misdiagnosis?
+Trees infested with weevils or nematodes will not be as dark green or have the short internodes that are telltale signs of this disease.

-While trees infected with these organisms will be stunted, they will continue to produce fruit.
+While trees infested with these organisms will show stunted growth, they will continue to produce fruit of a normal size.

 How to Prevent Phony Peach Disease

-Control the weeds around your tree or orchard, and remove nearby trees that could serve as hosts for the insects that transmit the bacteria.
+Control weeds around your tree or orchard diligently, and remove any nearby trees that could serve as hosts for the insects that transmit the bacteria, such as wild plums and other wild stone fruits.

 Carefully check for signs of infection in the early summer.

-Also avoid the urge to prune in the summer.
-This way, you will be able to recognize any symptoms of PPD.
-Also, your tree won’t produce the vigorous new leaves that draw in the leafhoppers.
+Also resist the urge to prune in the summer.
+This way, you will be able to recognize any symptoms of PPD as the season progresses.
+As an added bonus, your tree won’t produce the vigorous new growth after pruning that tends to draw leafhoppers.

 A Problem Throughout the South

-This insidious disease has been a problem in the southern US for over a century, but information on it is limited.
+This insidious disease has been a problem in the southern US for over a century, but the available information on it is limited.

-Have you had a tree infected with phony peach disease?
-Let us know how you diagnosed it in the comments.
+Have you grown a tree that was infected with phony peach disease?
+Let us know how you diagnosed it in the comments section below.

-And read on for more information on peach tree diseases:
+And read on for more information on growing peaches check out these guides next:

 About Helga George, PhD